-- Glycol lines internal to Auxiliary Enclosure - Flow control and monitoring components - Liquid to air heat exchanger with fan - Cold plate, M506 Utility Module (EEC M&C Interface) - Cold plate, F521 Cold Head VFD Driver Module - Cold plate, F522 Vacuum Pump and Feed Heater Driver Module - Cold plate, F523 VFD Control Module - Cold plate, F524 Vacuum Pump
+- Glycol lines from antenna provided pipe end to Auxiliary enclosure

+- Glycol lines internal to Auxiliary Enclosure

+- Liquid to air heat exchanger with fan

+- Cold plate, M506 Utility Module

+- Cold plate, F521 Cold Head VFD Driver Module

+- Cold plate, F523 VFD Control Module

+- Flow control valves

+- Drive electronics for the flow control valves

+- Cold plate for Vacuum pump (TBD)

 The Water Vapor Radiometer is located on the edge of the primary reflector and consists of a parabolic reflector with a dedicated Front End Receiver Module at the focus, and a Utility Module located behind the dish (or another suitable location close by).
 Each module will be within an environmental enclosure to protect it from the weather.
+The WVR has a very tight requirement for temperature stability that will require the flow of the glycol loop to be controlled.
 The EEC subsystem shall provide: